nwg/racket-wiki/SoC-Ideas-2016.md

   (in the spirit of viper-mode or evil-mode) is under active development: https://github.com/takikawa/drracket-vim-tool.
   The plugin, however, lacks a lot of features that are needed to fully emulate vim.
-This project would involve
+This project consists of improving the plugin to cover the most used keybindings and features of vim.
 * Expected results: a more complete implementation of vim emulation.
   Example milestones might include specifying the vim commands using a DSL for ease-of-extension.
 Another one is fleshing out the Ex